Money Stories and Emotional Spending: Why Women Feel Stuck

 The Weight of Cultural Narratives

-According to the World Bank (2022), intergenerational financial behavior is one of the strongest predictors of women’s economic outcomes.
+Research on financial inclusion and family financial socialization suggests that intergenerational habits and beliefs can meaningfully influence women’s financial outcomes.
 From saving habits to debt tolerance, the stories learned at home often carry more weight than formal financial education.

 Common inherited money beliefs include: